MeitavMortov/JavaConvertPictureToASCIIArt/README.md

 Done as part of an object oriented programming course.
 User interface which converts images to ASCII Art.

+An example of a picture and the results of the convertor is in example.zip

 The basic functions in the interface are:

 A. Control the characters that make up the images - Add and remove characters from the repository.